Get a free, no-obligation quote to start planning your move.

 Population – At the time of the last census in 2011, Hungerford’s population stood at 5,100.

 Transport – Hungerford is just a 6-minute drive from the M4, and 1 hour from Heathrow Airport.
 By train it takes 58 minutes to get from Hungerford to London Paddington.
 The town sits in the Chiltern Hills AONB, close to Newbury and is surrounded by miles of pristine countryside.

-Hungerford is packed with great independent stores.
-If you’re new to the town, here’s our rundown of the very best shops for you to discover;
+Here’s our rundown of the best shops for you to discover;

 Cooper & Cooper